EvanQuan/Dominion/GameModes/Solitaire.md

 ## Setup

-### Easy
+### Easy Difficulty

 Setup the Supply with 12 Victory cards of each type and 20 Curses (as if playing with 3-4 players).

-### Medium
+### Medium or Hard Difficulty

-Setup the Supply with 8 Estates cards and 12 Victory cards of each other type and 10 Curses.
+Setup the Supply with 8 Estates and 12 Victory cards of each other type and 10 Curses.

-### Hard

-Setup the Supply with 6 Estates and 12 Victory cards of each other type and 10 Curses.

 ## Rules